gabriel-kwesie/osticket-prereqs/README.md

 </p>
 <p>
-Find the new folder that is named (osTicket-v1.15.8) (NOT THE ZIP) and open it Open the C Drive > inethub > finally wwwroot > copy the upload folder from the (osTicket-v1.15.8) into wwwroot > rename the folder to (osTicket) the same way
+Find the new folder that is named (osTicket-v1.15.8) (NOT THE ZIP) and open it In another tab, open the C Drive > inethub > finally wwwroot > copy the upload folder from the (osTicket-v1.15.8) into wwwroot > rename the folder to (osTicket) the same way
 Restart IIS by stopping and restarting it
 </p>
 <br />